Sucker Punch (2011)

 Expect nothing more from Sucker Punch than top-of-the-line eye candy.
 Expect nothing to make sense.
 Expect nothing to really matter.
 In fact, go in expecting nothing but a two-hour ogling session, because that’s the aim of the film.
 Look at all those shiny things and pretty ladies, gentlemen.
 This is the perfect film for a 13-year-old kid fed on anime, comic books, and horror films and who don’t give a lick about things like plot, character, or substance.
 It’s like somebody combined One Flew Over the Cuckoo’s Nest with every single damn videogame cut scene in the history of time.
 I was waiting for the next dance/trance sequence where Baby Doll was going to start jumping on turtles and collecting coins.
 It’s a series of vignettes that have no connection whatsoever.
 Sucker Punch is really a live-action Heavy Metal, except with even less plot.
 This isn’t a fairy tale.
 This is a meth-fueled explosion of a Hot Topic store, captured in Snyder’s signature slow motion.
 Everyone is entitled to their own fantasies but not everyone gets a $100 million dollar check to throw them all together on screen.

 Nate’s Grade: C+

-Posted on March 28, 2011, in 2011 Movies and tagged abbie cornish, action, bad movies, carla gugino, drama, emily browning, fantasy, jamie chung, jena malone, jon hamm, oscar isaac, sci-fi, vanessa hudgens, zack snyder.
+Posted on March 28, 2011, in 2011 Movies and tagged abbie cornish, action, carla gugino, drama, emily browning, fantasy, jamie chung, jena malone, jon hamm, oscar isaac, sci-fi, vanessa hudgens, zack snyder.
 Bookmark the permalink.
 Leave a comment.